 - Scottish composer Helen Grime is also a talented oboist.
 She performed the premiere of her oboe concerto.
 Most of her compositions are for chamber groups, although she has written some outstanding works for orchestra.

 Charlotte Bray (born 1982) - At the Speed of Stillness

 - Charlotte Bray is a cellist as well as a composer.
-She received her premier at the BBC Proms in 2012, and has since gone on to compose for several major orchestras and artists.
+She received her premiere at the BBC Proms in 2012 and has since gone on to compose for several major orchestras and artists.

 Brigitta Muntendorf (born 1982) - Shivers on Speed

 - German composer Brigitta Muntendorf is also the founder and director of the contemporary music group Ensemble Garage.